Deadlica/Produktutvecklingsprojekt/ReadMe.md

 # Produktutvecklings Projekt
 # Vitals app

-In vitals_app branch you can find the source code to a currently unfinished app.
+In vitals_app branch you can find the source code to a currently unfinished app(this is scrapped).
-So far it has some graphfical interface and navigation functionality.
+New project is in "vitals" branch.